CP12 - Landlords' Gas Safety Certificate

 This could be a room where there’s a log burning stove, a wood burner or open fire or a gas fire, though an open fire that’s purely decorative and unusable is exempt.
 We’ve more specific advice about the best place to fit a carbon monoxide alarm.

 If you’re in any doubt about your legal requirements and responsibilities when renting out a property you should seek independent advice.
-For more information visit the UK Government website.
+Visit the UK Government website for more information on renting out your property .